jkeefe/newmark-online-investigations/README.md

 ## Structure

-Generally the first half of each class will consist of a knowledge-building lesson and discussion, and often a review of the submitted assignments.
+Generally the first half of each class will consist of a knowledge-building lesson and discussion, and often a review of the previous week's assignment.

-After a break, you will work directly on your investigation — brainstorming, researching, writing, coordinating with teammates, analyzing data, coding, making charts, editing, and/or meeting with the instructor.
+After a break, we will work directly on our investigations — brainstorming, researching, writing, coordinating with teammates, analyzing data, coding, making charts, editing, and/or meeting with the instructor.
 This is *your* time to get things done and work with your teammates.
 Use it wisely!

 ## Participation